Kate Allass > Farrer & Co > London, England > Lawyer Profile

 University College London, BSc in Psychology; CPE and LPC, College of Law, London.

-- Leading individuals - London > Dispute resolution > Commercial litigation: mid-market
+- Hall of Fame London > Dispute resolution > Commercial litigation: mid-market

 Top Tier Firm Rankings